oracle/terraform-provider-oci/website/docs/d/core_compute_hosts.html.markdown

 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_host_group_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compute host group.
 * `compute_host_health` - (Optional) A filter to return only ComputeHostSummary resources that match the given Compute Host health State OCID exactly.
+* `compute_host_in_subtree` - (Optional) When set to true, all the compartments in the tenancy are traversed and the hosts in the specified tenancy and its compartments are fetched.
+Default is false.
 * `compute_host_lifecycle_state` - (Optional) A filter to return only ComputeHostSummary resources that match the given Compute Host lifecycle State OCID exactly.
 * `display_name` - (Optional) A filter to return only resources that match the given display name exactly.
 * `network_resource_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compute host network resoruce.